radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 7. OIDC Server sends the ID token to Control Panel.

-8. Control Panel uses the information in the token along with the OIDC to FID User Mapping rules to locate the user in the FID namespace to enforce permissions based on what delegated admin role the user is a member of – which dictates what the admin is allowed to do within the Control Panel.
+8. Control Panel uses the information in the token along with the *Claims to User DN Mapping rules* to locate the user in the RadiantOne namespace to enforce permissions based on what delegated admin role the user is a member of – which dictates what the admin is allowed to do within the Control Panel.

 To enable support for OIDC authentication:

 1. Have your client ID and secret associated with the Control Panel application configured in your OIDC server ready.
-The Redirect URL configured for the web application should point to the URL associated with the Main Control Panel.
+The Redirect URL configured for the web application should point to the URL associated with the Control Panel.
 Example: https://cp.federated-identity.com/main/j_spring_openid_security_check

-2. Log into the Main Control Panel.
+2. Log into the Control Panel.

-3. Navigate to Settings > Security > OIDC Provider Configuration.
+3. Navigate to Admin > Control Panel Configuration tab.

 4. Select an OIDC Provider from the drop-down list.
 If you are using your own provider, select the Custom option.

-5. Click Discover.
+5. Click "Discover Endpoint URLs".
 The Authorization Endpoint URL and Token Endpoint URL should auto-populate.
 If you configure a custom provider, you can enter the needed Authorization Endpoint URL and Token Endpoint URL.
 In OpenID Connect the authorization endpoint handles authentication and authorization of a user.
 In the OpenID Connect Authorization Code Flow, the token endpoint is used by a client to obtain an ID token, access token, and refresh token.

 6. Enter the Client ID associated with the Control Panel application configured in the OIDC provider.